-A localized accumulation of pus, usually caused by an infection introduced from an animal bite or other penetrating wound.
+A localised accumulation of pus is usually caused by an infection introduced from an animal bite or other penetrating wound.
 It may appear as a painful swelling or, if it has ruptured, as a draining wound.

 - If it has ruptured, clean the wound with soap (not detergent) and water.
 Rinse well and pat dry.
 Repeat several times a day.

 - If there is swelling, apply warm, moist compresses for 10 to 15 minutes.
 Repeat 3 or 4 times daily.

 - Abscesses should be examined by a veterinarian within 24 hours.

 - Do not attempt to open the abscess yourself.

 - Do not apply medicines, potions, or home remedies unless directed by a veterinarian.

 Abscesses are a frequent problem in cats, especially unneutered males who get into territorial or breeding disputes.

 During these disputes, the pet may receive a bite or a scratch.
 If the wound becomes infected, an abscess may form within a day or two.
 Neutering your male cat will reduce his “need” to fight.
 Without the influence of male hormones, he will mark out a much smaller territory and will be less likely to engage in fights over a female.